 Aiken is an artist, arts administrator and educator who focuses on public art and collaborative projects.
 He serves on the board of The Minneapolis College of Art & Design.
-His “rhythm painting & spirit writing” styles on paper/canvas are loose and lively.
 He has participated in the creation of more than 600 murals and public art sculptures with themes ranging from local history to his own style of rhythmic pattern and spirit writing.
-“I create my art to heal the hearts of people and their communities, by evoking positive spirit.”
-Aiken has served on the boards of the Minneapolis Arts Commission, the African American Cultural Arts Center, Forecast Public Arts and the St. Paul Arts Collective.
-He has acted as an advisor on the arts for both the City of St. Paul and the City of Minneapolis.
-He has been the recipient of awards including a Pollock-Krasner Foundation Fellowship, The Sally Irvine Award and a Bush Foundation Visual Arts Fellowship.
-Aiken’s works can be found internationally in public and private collections, including those of the Walker Art Center, RBC Wealth Management, BUSH Foundation, Herbie Hancock, Taj Mahal, Maya Angelou and Spiritmuseum in Stockholm, Sweden, to list a few.
+“I create my art to heal the hearts of people and their communities by evoking positive spirit.”
+Aiken has served on the boards of the Minneapolis Arts Commission, the African American Cultural Arts Center, Forecast Public Arts and the St. Paul Art Collective.
+He has acted as an advisor on the arts for both the City of Saint Paul and the City of Minneapolis.
+He has been the recipient of many awards including a Pollock-Krasner Foundation Fellowship, The Sally Ordway Irvine Award and a Bush Foundation Visual Arts Fellowship.
+Aiken’s work can be found internationally in public and private collections, including those of the Walker Art Center, RBC Wealth Management, Bush Foundation, Herbie Hancock, Taj Mahal, Maya Angelou and Spiritmuseum in Stockholm, Sweden, to list a few.
 Visit ta-coumbaaiken.com for more information.

-The commemorative poster, a limited number of signed prints and other merchandise featuring the art will be available for purchase after the June unveiling.
+The commemorative poster, a limited number of signed prints and other merchandise featuring the art are available for purchase.
 Proceeds will support the Minnesota State Fair Foundation 501(c)(3) mission to preserve and improve the historic State Fairgrounds and support State Fair educational programs.
-The original art will be on display in the Fine Arts Center during the 12-day run of the 2017 State Fair.